 This tip especially applies to footwear.

-Pack your most comfortable and versatile walking shoes for exploring, and one pair of sandals for hitting the beach.
+Pack your most comfortable and versatile walking shoes for exploring, and one pair of sandals or flip flops for hitting the beach.

 A great idea for shoes to bring to Thailand are sturdy, waterproof sports sandals that have secure straps (This pair from Skechers is a great example).